ZWMiller/machine_learning_from_scratch/README.md

 can read through and understand how the algorithm works.
 As such, they will not be as optimized as SkLearn, etc.

+**__Organization__**

+Notebooks: Each notebook will have the class fully written out, with a test case shown.
+All version information for the used python and modules (numpy, pandas, etc) are shown as well for later comparison.

+Modules: These files will simply contain the class/functions as an importable module for use with outside data.

+## Notebooks/modules

 #### linear_regression_closed_form.ipynb

 This modules uses the Linear Algebra, closed-form solution for solving for